 - 1. Certain positions are provided with uniforms to better support the nature of their jobs. - Jewelry/accessories must not detract from a professional appearance and should not constitute a safety hazard. - 3.
 Flip-flops having a rubber sole held on the foot by a strap fitted between the first two toes are unacceptable. - 4.
 Tattoos that depict nudity, violence, drug use, vulgar, lewd, gang or prison affiliation must be covered. - 5.
-Jeans are only permitted on Fridays. - 6.
-A supervisor may modify the guidelines for work projects, for example if an employee feels that informal clothing would be appropriate to his/her unique assignment, or
+Jeans that are not ripped or faded are only permitted on Fridays. - 6.
+A supervisor may modify the guidelines for work projects, for example if an employee feels that informal clothing would be appropriate to his/her unique assignment or

 - would enable him/her to carry out the assignment duties more effectively. - 7.
 CRY-ROP Spirit Days: Every Friday is set aside for CRY-ROP spirit day.
 Employees may wear any style or color of CRY-ROP logo shirts.
 Jeans, twill, or casual pants - 8.
 Theme Days: CRY-ROP supports team-building events where business casual dress in support of the theme is suggested for the day.
-Written notices will be distributed for any "theme day" prior to the event. - 9.
-HR will notify staff about modified summer attire, including the dates. - 10.
-If an employee needs a reasonable accommodation of the standards of appearance based upon medical needs, physical disability, religious or ethnic/cultural requirements, a request must be made through the supervisor or Human Resources
+Written notices will be distributed for any "theme day" prior to the event. - If an employee needs a reasonable accommodation of the standards of appearance based upon medical needs, physical disability, religious or ethnic/cultural requirements, a request must be made through the supervisor or Human Resources